 Signs of the coming of the Son of Man:

 (Read Matthew 24:32-51)

-This passage gives the importance of being ready for the coming of Christ and his judgment.
+This passage gives the importance of being ready for the coming of Christ.
 His return will be marked by the signs of great power and glory.
+These signs will be intensified and become frequent before Christ’s return.
 He will send his angels to gather the elect from the ends of the earth.
-The fig tree symbolic of the nation of Israel.
+The fig tree is symbolic of the nation of Israel.
 When its branches become tender and puts out its leaves, the summer is near.
-Some view the fig tree as Israel budding in the last days as a nation.
+Some view the fig tree as Israel’s budding in the last days as a nation.
 Prior to the return of Christ, sin will grow worse.
-The last-days began with the church and continue today.
+The last days began with the church and continue today.
 Do not speculate the day of Christ’s return because only the Father knows it (Acts 1:7).
 But it will be like the days of Noah.
 Before the flood, people become casual and indifferent toward the coming judgment.
-Some would be taken and others will be left out for judgment.
+Some would be taken, and others will be left out for judgment.
 Some scholars consider this as rapture of the church.
 This section ends with a warning.
-“Therefore, be prepared, because you don’t know what day your Lord is coming” (Matt 24:42).
-The Parable of two servants shows the seriousness their responsibility.
-They must be ready at all time because Christ can return at any time.
+“Therefore, be prepared, because you don’t know what day your Lord is coming” (Matthew 24:42).
+The Parable of two servants shows how serious their responsibility is.
+They must be always ready because Christ can return at any time.
 Blessed is the servant who will be found alert and serving the master faithfully.
 The wicked servant will be judged and there will be weeping and gnashing of teeth.
-Christians should be eager for the return of Christ, making ourselves ready as we wait.
-They must be prayerful and watchful.
+Those who are faithful and watchful will never regret about the hardship they endure and staying ready for the Master’s return.
+Christians should wait eagerly for the return of Christ.